yingjieyao/cocotask/README.md

 # cocotask
-### Build task queue on either RabbitMQ or Kafka!
+### Build task queue on either Rabbitmq, Kafka or Redis!
 Simple!
 Easy! and FAST!!!!

 **Why creating this framework?**
+* Most task queues using Rabbitmq/Kafka/Redis are doing the same thing, but there is no unified wrapper.
+It's a waste of time to write code for different MQs if all you need is a task queue to distribute jobs
-* No need to worry about using Rabbitmq or Kafka.
+* No need to worry about using Rabbitmq, Kafka or Redis.
 Just pick one and go!
-It's simply a few lines of config changes in future if you want to switch to another
+It's simply a few lines of config changes in future if you want to switch to a different underlying system
-* Hide all details for connecting/subscribing/publishing/etc. on either Kafka or Rabbitmq.
-You can just use the same API for both!
+* Hide all details for connecting/subscribing/publishing/etc. You can just use the same API for any of Kafka/Rabbitmq/Redis!
 * Minimize the efforts for team members to handcraft the code for exchange/queue handling
-* Most usage for Rabbitmq is simple pub/sub on different exchanges/queues (in my case)
 * Team members should focus on how to handle messages
 * There lacks good mananger tool/lib to handle creating multiple consumers (although it's simple)
 * Celery is actually the best one if it supports windows, unfortunately it's not.
 So we have to use pure rabbitmq and develop our own tool (somewhat similar to Celery)